-Allegany-Limestone Central School District will provide Professional Certificate holders with certificates acknowledging completion of workshops, trainings, and professional learning opportunities qualifying for CTLE credits.
-Such certificates will include participant's name, date of workshop, number of hours, topic, and type of activity or program.
+Allegany-Limestone Central School District and CA BOCES will provide Professional Certificate holders with certificates acknowledging completion of workshops, trainings, and professional learning opportunities qualifying for CTLE credits.
+Such certificates will include participant's name, DOB, SSN.
+The certificate will also include the date of workshop, number of hours, topic, and type of activity or program.
 Certificates will be transmitted by e-mail in most instances to each participant in the professional learning and training.
+Participants are also able to access all certificates through the District online professional learning system.